bufbuild/protobuf-es/MANUAL.md

 user.result = { case: undefined };
 ```

-To query a oneof group, you can use if-blocks:
+To query a `oneof` group, you can use if blocks:

 ```typescript
 if (user.result.case === "number") {